alejoseed/Shuffletify/README.md

 ### What technologies were used:

-I used plain CSS and HTML, as well as JQuery to explore the possibilities of a more simplistic project without frameworks
+I used plain CSS and HTML, as well as JQuery

 Contact me: